viperleed/viperleed/doc/content/basics/example_systems/Cu(111)-Te.rst

 You may want to finish up with a last "fine-tuning" of the vibrational amplitudes and (:math:`z`) positions.
 See e.g. file ``DISPLACEMENTS_fine_2`` in the input files, but feel free to play around with the setting yourself, to get a feeling for the available options.
-Altogether, this should bring us to an R-factor :math:`\approx 0.19`, which is already good agreement for such a complex structure.
+Altogether, this should bring us to an R-factor :math:`R_P \approx 0.19`, which is already a good agreement for such a heavily corrugated surface, details see discussion in ref. :cite:p:`kisslingerSubmonolayerCopperTelluride2021`.

 Error calculation
 =================